2023 Local Government Affairs Priorities

-BOMA San Diego’s Government Affairs priorities and political objectives for 2023 are outlined below.
-These priorities are based on BOMA’s guiding principles including promoting job creation, growth, and retention; improving the state of commercial real estate and creating a more profitable work environment; and influencing legislation at the state and local level.
+BOMA San Diego’s Government Affairs priorities and political objectives for 2025 are provided below.
+These priorities are based on BOMA San Diego’s guiding principles including promoting job creation, growth and retention; improving the state of commercial real estate and creating a more profitable work environment; and influencing legislation at the state and local level.
 These are not listed in any specific order and will be implemented at the discretion of the Government Affairs Committee and Board of Directors.
-Click here to download and share the document.

 HOMELESSNESS

-BOMA will work with the various jurisdictions in and around the homeless space to assist in getting more shelter and services to help alleviate the impacts homelessness has on our community.
-BOMA will also press for better enforcement of existing laws, and immediate implementation of the CARE Court program to help protect tenants, their guests and property.
+BOMA San Diego will work with the various jurisdictions in and around the homeless space to assist in getting more shelter and services to help alleviate the impacts homelessness has on our community.
+BOMA San Diego will also press for better enforcement of existing laws, and continued implementation and expansion of the CARE Court program to help protect tenants, their guests and property.
+As well as support other measures, both locally and statewide, to get the services and housing the unsheltered population needs to reduce the impacts of homelessness on the streets.

 FEES AND TAXES